open-telemetry/opentelemetry.io/content/en/blog/2024/otel-errors/index.md

 those languages?
 OpenTelemetry is the tool with which we'll address the following, and more:

-* How an error is visualized in a backend may not be where you think it’ll be, or how you expect it to look.
+* How an error is visualized in a backend might not be where you think it’ll be, or how you expect it to look.
 * How span kind affects error reporting.
-* Errors reported by spans vs logs.
+* Errors reported by spans versus logs.

-## Errors vs exceptions
+## Errors versus exceptions

-Before we get into how OTel deals with errors and exceptions, let’s establish what they are, and how they’re different from each other.
-While there are variations on the definitions of these terms, we’ve landed on the ones below, which we’ll be using in this article:
+Before we get into how OTel deals with errors and exceptions, let’s establish what they are, and how they differ from each other.
+While there are variations on the definitions of these terms, we’ve landed on the following ones, which we’ll be using in this article.
+Note that this is **not** official OTel language; they are general industry definitions:

 An **error** is an unexpected issue in a program that hinders its execution.
 Examples include syntax errors, such as a missing semicolon or incorrect